← Articles

 4) Insurance requirements

 Some contracts require specific policies, limits, and endorsements (like “additional insured” or waiver of subrogation).
-Promising insurance you don’t carry is a hidden risk of breach.
+Promising insurance you don’t carry creates risk of breach and can also cause disputes if a claim occurs.

 How insurance intersects with contracts